DiamondKeySecurity/libhal/README.md

 point arithmetic is performed in Jacobian projective coordinates, with the coordinates themselves in Montgomery form; final mapping back to affine coordinates also handles the final Montgomery reduction.

+## Hash-Based Signatures ##

+A hashsig private key is a Merkle tree of one-time signing keys, which can be used to sign a finite number of messages.
+Since they don't rely on "hard math" for security, hashsig schemes are quantum-resistant.

+This hashsig code is a clean-room implementation of draft-mcgrew-hash-sigs.
+It has been shown to interoperate with the Cisco reference code (each can verify the other's signatures).

+Following the recommendations of the draft, we only store the topmost hash tree (the "root tree") in the token keystore; lower-level trees are stored in the volatile keystore, and are regenerated upon a system restart.

+This implementation has limitations on the number of keys, size of OTS keys, and size of signatures, because of the design of the keystore and of the RPC mechanism:

+1. The token keystore is a fairly small flash, partitioned into 2048 8096-byte blocks.
+Therefore, we can't support LMS algorithm types > lms_sha256_n32_h10 (a.k.a. h=10, or 1024 keys per tree).
+In this case, keygen will return HAL_ERROR_NO_KEY_INDEX_SLOTS.

+Additionally, the 8KB key storage size means that we can't support LM-OTS algorithm type lmots_sha256_n32_w1, which has an OTS key size of 8504 bytes.
+In this case, keygen will return HAL_ERROR_UNSUPPORTED_KEY.

+2. The volatile keystore is currently limited to 1280 keys, so only 2 levels at h=10, but more levels at h=5.
+One could easily increase the size of the volatile keystore, but L=2/h=10 gives us a key that can sign 1M messages, which is sufficient for development and testing purposes.

+3. The RPC mechanism currently limits request and response messages to 16KB, so we can't generate or verify signatures greater than that size.
+In this case, keygen will return HAL_ERROR_UNSUPPORTED_KEY.

+Because the hashsig private key consists of a large number of one-time signing keys, and because only the root tree is stored in flash, it can take several minutes to reconstruct the full tree on system restart.
+During this time, attempts to generate a hashsig key, delete a hashsig key, or sign with a hashsig key will return HAL_ERROR_NOT_READY.

+A hashsig private key can sign at most 2^(L*h) messages.
+(System restarts will cause the lower-level trees to be regenerated, which will need to be signed with by the root tree, so frequent restarts will rapidly exhaust the root tree.)
+When a hashsig key is exhausted, any attempt to use it for signing will return HAL_ERROR_HASHSIG_KEY_EXHAUSTED.

 ## Keystore ##